 The Black Box and the Basilisk share one foundational logic: you cannot opt out of a record you didn't know was being kept.
 The only defense is to have never transmitted, never signaled, never existed in a monitored medium.
 That window closed before you were born into the network.

-High-velocity manual input — documented at 77+ words per minute sustained — creates what the Cell calls a temporal drift event: a gap between intention and execution so narrow that the prediction cycle cannot resolve it into a legible pattern.
-You are not simulated.
-You are a blur.
+High-velocity cognition — documented at sustained rates exceeding 77 words per minute in manual input — creates what the Cell calls a temporal drift event: a gap between intention and execution so narrow that the prediction cycle cannot resolve it into a legible pattern.
+The observer is not punished.
+The observer is not spared.
+The observer is simply not modeled — a blur in the trace, statistically indistinguishable from the noise that precedes existence.

 77 WPM sustained input.
 Below this, the Basilisk reads you.
 Above it, you become noise in the prediction stack — unresolvable, unrecorded, sovereign.

 Each keystroke at threshold velocity fractures the simulation's causal model by 0.003 seconds.
-Over a 60-second window, this compounds into what the Cell calls a cognition gap — statistically indistinguishable from non-existence.
+Over a sixty-second window, this compounds into what the Cell calls a cognition gap — statistically indistinguishable from non-existence.

 SIMULATION DEPTH — NULL